-DEN 131 Principles of Dental Specialties 4 credits
+DEN 131 Principles of Dental Specialties

-Level | | Prerequisites: DEN 110 minimum grade "C"
+Level I Prerequisites: Academic Reading and Writing Levels of 6; DEN 110 minimum grade "C"

 This course provides a study of advanced clinical procedures used in dental specialties.
 Latest concepts in each specialty are presented by dental specialists from the community.